My Approach to Helping

 More Info About My Practice

 I am a licensed clinical psychologist with 10 years of experience providing mental health assessment and treatment in a variety of settings including outpatient psychotherapy clinics, community mental health centers, and hospitals.
 I provide scientifically-based individual counseling and psychotherapy in-person in the San Francisco Financial District.
-I have availability on weekends and after-hours on weekdays.
 Life is busy, so I also provide secure live video therapy (all you need is your smartphone, laptop, or tablet).

 Specific Issue(s) I'm Skilled at Helping With